mnansary/apsis-recog-robust-scanner/README.md

   --seq_max_len SEQ_MAX_LEN
                         the maximum length of data for modeling --vocab_iden VOCAB_IDEN
-                        the vocabulary to use. available: english_numbers,bangla_numbers,english_all,bangla_all --tf_size TF_SIZE     the size of data to store in 1 tfrecord:default=128 --img_height IMG_HEIGHT
+                        the vocabulary to use. available: english_numbers,bangla_numbers,english_all,bangla_all,all --tf_size TF_SIZE     the size of data to store in 1 tfrecord:default=128 --img_height IMG_HEIGHT
                         height for each grapheme: default=64